JamesFahey/project5_elijah_james_designs/README.md

 <img src="assets/readme-imgs/user-stories/sig-and-com.png">

-The table above again shows the importance and priority of user stories but also the corresponing complexity required to implement them into the project with 5 being the most import and complex.
+The table above again shows the importance and priority of user stories but also the corresponing complexity required to implement them into the project with 5 being the most important and complex.
 As seen the payment section was the most complex and as a result took up most of my time.
 This was due to the steep learning curve and some difficulties during testing.
 The shopping bag functionality was another area in which I had to allow longer periods of time learning the code required.
 Using this allowed me to better organise my time management of the project and stay on course to add all required features.

 # Databases